 don't buy it!

 The most important question here is "is it worth it?"
-This is a way of saying that while you may use it, could the wedding cash be better spent on anything else?
-Are stunning £250 heels that’ll be used once and then bundled into a closet worth it if the same money could buy other items which will be used more often?
+While you may use something, could the wedding cash be better spent on anything else?
+Are stunning £250 heels that’ll be used once and then packed away worth it if the same money could buy other items which will be used more often?

 Get free mini Money Mantras to print and put in your wallet as a reminder.

 Cashback credit cards pay you every time you spend on 'em.
 The idea's you grab one, set up a direct debit to repay in full every month so it's interest-free, and to boost the gain use it for all spending instead of cash, cheques or debit cards.

 If you've a good credit score, the American Express Platinum* gives new cardholders 5% cashback (max £125) for three months (and 1.25% after), though it has an annoying £25 annual fee.

 Always set up a direct debit to repay in full so you avoid interest, or it's 14% representative APR on purchases (18.7% rep APR including fee).
 Full help and best buys in the Top Cashback Cards guide.

 Holiday Inn, Old English Inns and Britannia hotels have £999 wedding packages - fab if you're on a tight budget and have a limited guestlist.
 The key is you know what you're going to pay from the outset.
 Here's a rundown:

 Holiday Inn offers a buffet for up to 40 guests, a wedding ceremony and planner and overnight stay for the happy couple.
 Packages start at £999 at selected hotels - for more info, ask your nearest Holiday Inn.